Choosing to sponsor a child in Africa can change their life for good

 “Undernutrition is leading to catastrophic costs to individuals, communities, and to national healthcare systems in Africa,” explains Collins Boakye-Agyemang, WHO.

 In global development communities, an orphan is defined as a child under 18 who has lost one or both parents to any cause of death.
-By this definition there are a staggering 52 million orphans in Africa.
+In sub-Saharan Africa, an estimated 52 million children have lost one or both parents.

-Our church partners are committed to supporting the most vulnerable children in their local areas, including those who have tragically been orphaned.
+Our church partners are committed to supporting the most vulnerable children in their local areas, including those who have been orphaned.
+Children identified as particularly vulnerable in this way will receive extra support from their local church, both with provision of necessities like food, and also with mentoring and counselling.

 “Because of the certainty of our calling to end poverty, we persevere in the individual journey of each child in our programmes.
 Thank you for the part you are playing.” – Sidney Muisyo, Compassion Chief Programme Officer

-Child trafficking is a very real threat to the wellbeing of children in some African countries.
+Child trafficking is a very real threat in every country around the world, including the UK.

-Ebenezer Agoa was just six years old when he was sent to work on Ghana’s Lake Volta, a notorious hotbed of child slavery.
+Ebenezer Agoa was just six years old when he was sent to work on Ghana’s Lake Volta, a notorious location for child slavery.
 Battling to take care of nine children, his grandma had been attracted by the traffickers’ promises to send Ebenezer to school and pay for his medical fees.

-Through Compassion’s programme, Ebenezer’s sponsorship gave him a future.
+Through Compassion’s programme, Ebenezer’s sponsorship gave him access to a brighter future.
 He was given the education, nutrition and support he needed to become a mechanical engineer.

 Child labour in Africa

-Like you, we want to protect African young people like Ebenezer and give them a quality education rather than sending them out into the workplace.
+Like you, we want to protect African children and young people like Ebenezer from exploitation and harm.
+We want to give them a quality education that allows them a stable and fulfilling future.

-Sub-Saharan Africa accounts for nearly 90 percent of new HIV infections among children under 5.
-Our church partners are passionate about coming alongside African children who face the double-edged battle against both HIV and poverty.
+Sub-Saharan Africa accounts for nearly 90 percent of new HIV infections among children under five.
+Our church partners are passionate about coming alongside children who face the double-edged battle against both HIV and poverty.

 Note: Seeing Africa’s diversity

-As a charity working in Africa, we’re committed to seeing and understanding Africa as a vast and diverse continent of one billion people spread over fifty six separate nations.
-Compassion works in eight African countries each with its own culture, climate and cuisine.
-In each of the African nations where you can sponsor an African child with Compassion, we only employ native staff who have a clear understanding of the unique culture they’re working within.
+As a Christian charity working in ten countries in Africa, we’re committed to seeing and understanding Africa as a vast and diverse continent of one billion people spread over fifty-six separate nations.
+In each of the African nations where you can sponsor a child, we only employ staff who are nationals and have a clear understanding of the cultural contexts they’re working in.

 We’ve put together these two handy guides to answer frequently asked questions and help promote an understanding of Africa as a continent: